OpenFn/docs/docs/cli.md

     us send messages to the terminal window.
     </details>

-2. Run the job using the OpenFn/cli
+2. Run the job using the CLI

     ```sh
     openfn hello.js